williazo/mvGPS/README.md

 </table>

-We can see that our method `mvGPS` has the lowest balance metrics across both exposure dimensions.
+We can see that our method `mvGPS` achieves the best balance across both exposure dimensions.
+In this case we can also note that the effective sample size after weighting 163.8253 is still sufficiently large that we not worried about loss of power.

 ### Bias Reduction